tropiano/tropianhs/_posts/2025-04-18-march-report.md

 ## [X Topics][xtopics]

 No time to work on this.
-Maybe I should rework a bit the landing page.
-I have worked a bit ondone a few improvements on the website, mostly usability and UX stuff, no new fancy feature.
-My main problem is that people subscribe, but they don't use the product.
-They don't even connect their Threads account, which doesn't make any sense.

-I have got to **contact these potential customers** and understand what is holding them back.
+I only renewed the domain for another year.
+It's very hard to promote this project.
+Even when I go viral on Threads nobody visits the website, which is sad.

 ## [Soccrbets][soccrbets]

-Lots of work on it.
-I keep improving automation and publishing articles on the blog and on Telegram.
-I renewed the domain for another year, and now I have got to commit to it.
-I wonder why, after many months of constantly pushing new articles, with high ranking keywords, my traffic from SEO is still very low.
-Less than 500 impressions and only 3 clicks in the last month.
-I published one new video and one new short on YT.
-Still low numbers, but I'm getting better and faster at making videos at least.
+Usual work, with weekly posting on Reddit and on the TG channel.
+Unfortunately the bets are not going very well, which is really the only thing taht matters to get new subscribers.

-I have got now **33 subscribers on my YT channel** and the subscribers on the **TG channel grew to 47**.
+I have got now **33 subscribers on my YT channel** and the subscribers on the **TG channel grew to 60, 13 more than last month**.
 I will make a small celebration when I get to 50.

 ## [Freelancing][personal]